jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (i) is resident in New Zealand; or
       (ii) has a fixed establishment in New Zealand; or (iii) has an agent in New Zealand
-  - **offered or was offered or entered into** , in sections EY 12 (Meaning of life reinsurance) and EY 48 (Non-resident life insurers with life insurance policies in New Zealand), has the same meaning as
+  - **offered or was offered or entered into** , in sections CR 3B, EY 12, EY 48, and YD 8B (which relate to life insurance and life reinsurance), has the same meaning as
   - **off-market cancellation** means a share cancellation that is not an on-market cancellation
   - **offshore development**
   - **offshore permit area** is defined in section CW 57 (Non-resident company involved in exploration and development activities) for the purposes of that section